 Length: 6.5 Miles View map

-This trail passes through high quality dolomite glades and woodland plant communities.
+Turkey Pen Hollow Trail passes through high quality dolomite glades and woodland plant communities.
 The area in and around this trail is managed with periodic prescribed fire.
-The trail goes by a large sinkhole, an access to the park’s special-use camp, a primitive backpack camping area for large groups, and through Turkey Pen Hollow.
-After you pass the connector trail leading to the special-use camp, you travel across a large south-facing glade.
-Lower on this slope is an intermittently wet seep area.
-The large outcrop of rock is the remnant of the Red Arrow fault line that runs through this part of Camden County.
+Information on this fire management is available at the trailhead and at the park office.
+The trail also takes hikers and backpackers past a large sinkhole, to an access to the park’s special-use camp, a primitive backpack camping area for large groups, and meanders through Turkey Pen Hollow.
+Hikers often spy deer and turkey along the trail, and if not the real thing, evidence of their tracks and droppings.

 |Length||Estimated Hiking Time||Type||Blazes||Trailhead|

-Ha Ha Tonka Oak Woodland Natural Area parking lot
+|6.5 Miles||6 hours, 30 minutes||Loop||Red||Ha Ha Tonka Oak Woodland Natural Area parking area|